Patternslib/Patterns/docs/designer/parameters.md

 The extended syntax can be a bit verbose.
 In order to keep your markup short you can also use a simpler short notation.
-In this notation you specify all arguments using a pre-defined order.
-For example the toggle pattern takes three arguments: the selector, an attribute and a value.
+In this notation you specify all properties using a pre-defined order.
+For example the toggle pattern takes three properties: the selector, an attribute and a value.
 Using shorthand notation you can specify all three values directly separated by a space.
 For example we can rewrite this extended notation: